Chatted-social/backend/README.md

 ### Run app via docker-compose:

-First, run `docker-compose -f docker-compose-dev.yml up -d`, this is will setup db for you.
+First, run `docker-compose -f docker-compose-dev.yml up -d`, this will setup db for you.

 Then u need to connect to your container using psql and create database `chatted`